-This course emphasizes design standards and requirements for non-residential design.
+This course emphasizes design standards and requirements for complex commercial design.
+Exploration of project types may include retail, museum, education, library or recreational facilities and may vary by semester.
+Emphasis shall be placed on status, ergonomics, privacy, lighting and acoustics.
 In-depth programming techniques, client interaction, ADA requirements and professional ethics will be studied.
-Additional emphasis shall be placed on ergonomics, privacy, status, lighting and acoustics.
 Graphic standards and conventional office procedures will be employed.
-For program major or minor requirements, a grade of C+ or above is required for successful completion.
+For program major or minor requirements, a grade of C+ or above is required or successful completion.
 Prerequisite: IND 211.
 A studio course.
 5 credits (Fall)